mustafalanewala/M-Task/README.md

 **Project Name:** MTask

 **Description:**
-MTask is a task management application where users can sign up/log in using OAuth, create and manage tasks, categorize them as completed, pending, or failed, and perform various actions like deleting tasks.
-This app will use React with Redux for state management, Node.js and Express for the backend, Firebase as the database, and Vercel for hosting.
+MTask is a powerful task management application that allows users to seamlessly sign up and log in using Google OAuth.
+Users can create, manage, and categorize their tasks as completed, pending, or failed.
+With features like task editing, deletion, and an intuitive interface, MTask helps individuals stay organized and productive.

 ---